Rameshv/electron-packager/readme.md

-prune              runs `npm prune --production` on the app asar               packages the source code within your app into an archive sign               should contain the identity to be used when running `codesign` (OS X only)
+prune              runs `npm prune --production` on the app asar               packages the source code within your app into an archive sign               should contain the identity to be used when running `codesign` (OS X only) resourcefile       path to the `.rc` file with the exe version information (windows only)
 ```

 This will: